-- Adopt minimum spacing requirements and maximum driveways per development. - Encourage shared driveway access through regulations and incentives. - Encourage cross-access agreements that allow one or more parcels to gain secondary access across the property of another, reducing the reliance on driveways onto the highway. - Because the width of lot frontage affects the spacing between driveways, set minimum lot frontage requirements high enough to prevent land along thoroughfares from being subdivided into small lot frontages.
-On major highways, minimum lot frontage requirements could be tied to minimum driveway spacing standards.
-Where there are alternatives to direct access onto the highway (such as access to a cross street or shared driveway), smaller lot frontages could be permitted2. - At the intersection of arterial and local roads, require corner lot access from local roads in order to minimize access points on the highway. - Encourage smooth traffic flow on the highway by regulating the nature of driveways and other access points. - Encourage driveway turn-around areas to improve the safety of vehicles that would otherwise be backing out on the highway. - Implement adequate sight distance policies based on posted speed limits to allow traffic to enter the highway safely and efficiently and to improve visibility of driveways. - Establish guidelines for a minimum turn radius, minimum driveway width, and maximum driveway slope because they help slower, turning traffic move off the arterial more quickly, and help the traffic leaving a driveway turn and enter the stream of traffic more efficiently3. - Require new developments to conduct traffic impact analyses to determine the need for turn lanes to allow entering and exiting traffic to move smoothly. - Require bus pullout bays along transit routes. - Establish a minimum offset between a local road intersection and the highway in order to give enough stacking distance for traffic to exit the highway and turn onto the local road without causing congestion on the highway.
+- access onto the highway (such as access to a cross street or shared driveway), smaller lot frontages could be permitted. - At the intersection of arterial and local roads, require corner lot access from local roads in order to minimize access points on the highway. - Encourage smooth traffic flow on the highway by regulating the nature of driveways and other access points. - Encourage driveway turn-around areas to improve the safety of vehicles that would otherwise be backing out on the highway. - Implement adequate sight distance policies based on posted speed limits to allow traffic to enter the highway safely and efficiently and to improve visibility of driveways. - Establish guidelines for a minimum turn radius, minimum driveway width, and maximum driveway slope are important because they help slower, turning traffic move off the arterial more quickly, and help the traffic leaving a driveway turn and enter the stream of traffic more efficiently. - Require new developments to conduct traffic impact analyses to determine the - need for turn lanes to allow entering and exiting traffic to move smoothly. - Require bus pullout bays along transit routes. - Establish a minimum offset between a local road intersection and the highway in order to give enough stacking distance for traffic to exit the highway and turn onto the local road without causing congestion on the highway. - When access must be provided to small lot frontages, build a back road that can be integrated into the local street system more easily than a frontage road.
+To do this, the department of transportation may consider building the back road. - above a certain level in order to lay the groundwork for effective access management.